voxeltycoon-community/voxel-tycoon-open-library/README.md

 you have access to on GitHub, from here you can select the **Voxel Tycoon Open Library** repository and download it.

+Next we need to setup a user variable to point to our Voxel Tycoon game.
+The reason for this variable is so that all contributors can install Steam or Voxel Tycoon in a different folder and still being able to contribute.
+To add the variable you need to navigate to [the environmental variables](https://docs.oracle.com/en/database/oracle/machine-learning/oml4r/1.5.1/oread/creating-and-modifying-environment-variables-on-windows.html).
+On Windows 10 this can be reached as follows:

+1. Right click on the Windows icon in the bottom left of your task bar.
+2. In this menu, select "System".
+3. Within the system info, there will be an extra menu on the right, from this menu select the "Advanced system settings" text.
+4. A new window will pop-up for the System properties, in here select the "Environment Variables..." button at the bottom.
+5. This menu will have 2 areas: User variables and System variables.
+   The first one is only for your account and the second one for everyone using this PC.
+We will add our variable to the user variant in the top by pressing the "New..." button.
+6. The name of our variable will be `VoxelTycoonInstallationDir` and the value is the directory of your Voxel Tycoon game folder.
+The game folder is the one containing the `VoxelTycoon.exe` and the important `VoxelTycoon_Data` folder.
+7. When that is all set, make sure to press **Ok** in all windows and that will automatically save your settings.

-For Visual Studio all you need to do is double click the **Voxel Tycoon Open Library.sln** solution inside your downloaded folder).
+To test if the installation was a success, you can now open Visual Studio by double click the **Voxel Tycoon Open Library.sln** solution inside your downloaded project folder.
+If no errors pop up than the installation has been successful!

-After this you can use GitHub Desktop or your favourite Git system to commit new changes which you'VE made to your feature specific branch on GitHub.
+From now on you can use GitHub Desktop or your favourite Git system to commit new changes which you've made to your feature specific branch on GitHub.

 ## Running Tests